What is a closing?

 In a purchase, a closing is when the parties meet to sign all papers needed to transfer title of the property from the seller to the buyer.
 In a refinance, a closing is when the borrower signs the papers needed to put the new loan into effect.

 Where will my closing be?

-Most closings handled by Empire Title Services are held in our main office in Aventura, Florida.
-If the buyer or seller are unable to come to our office, the closing can be held at any location convenient to the parties.
-Empire Title Services can conduct your closing in your home, at your business or at almost any other location.
+Most closings handled by Empire Title Services are held in our main office in Aventura or in one of our branch offices located in Miami Beach or Boca Raton.
+If the buyers or sellers are unable to come to one of our offices, the closing can be held at any location convenient to the parties.
+Empire Title Services can conduct your closing in your home, at your business, or at almost any other location

 Do I need to be present at the closing?